milanpoudelwebdeveloper/videozone-server/README.md

 # videozone-server

 A video collection and player just like YouTube where you can add videos and generate thumbnails for the video.
-Just like youtube, users can like, dislike video, create a playlist and add videos, can see history and lots of other features.
+Just like youtube, users can like, dislike video, create a playlist and add videos, can see history and lots of other different features.

 Main Features of the app: